robertorosero/pyhtonmig/Doc/library/basehttpserver.rst

 .. class:: HTTPServer(server_address, RequestHandlerClass)

    This class builds on the :class:`TCPServer` class by storing the server address as instance variables named :attr:`server_name` and :attr:`server_port`.
 The server is accessible by the handler, typically through the handler's :attr:`server` instance variable.

 .. class:: BaseHTTPRequestHandler(request, client_address, server)

    This class is used to handle the HTTP requests that arrive at the server.
-By itself, it cannot respond to any actual HTTP requests; it must be subclassed to handle each request method (e.g. GET or POST). :class:`BaseHTTPRequestHandler` provides a number of class and instance variables, and methods for use by subclasses.
+By itself, it cannot respond to any actual HTTP requests; it must be subclassed to handle each request method (e.g. GET or
+   POST). :class:`BaseHTTPRequestHandler` provides a number of class and instance variables, and methods for use by subclasses.

    The handler will parse the request and the headers, then call a method specific to the request type.
 The method name is constructed from the request.
 For example, for the request method ``SPAM``, the :meth:`do_SPAM` method will be called with no arguments.
 All of the relevant information is stored in instance variables of the handler.
 Subclasses should not need to override or extend the :meth:`__init__` method.

    :class:`BaseHTTPRequestHandler` has the following instance variables:

-.. attribute:: BaseHTTPRequestHandler.client_address
+   .. attribute:: client_address

       Contains a tuple of the form ``(host, port)`` referring to the client's address.

-.. attribute:: BaseHTTPRequestHandler.command
+   .. attribute:: command

       Contains the command (request type).
 For example, ``'GET'``.

-.. attribute:: BaseHTTPRequestHandler.path
+   .. attribute:: path

       Contains the request path.

-.. attribute:: BaseHTTPRequestHandler.request_version
+   .. attribute:: request_version

       Contains the version string from the request.
 For example, ``'HTTP/1.0'``.

-.. attribute:: BaseHTTPRequestHandler.headers
+   .. attribute:: headers

       Holds an instance of the class specified by the :attr:`MessageClass` class variable.
 This instance parses and manages the headers in the HTTP request.

-.. attribute:: BaseHTTPRequestHandler.rfile
+   .. attribute:: rfile

       Contains an input stream, positioned at the start of the optional input data.

-.. attribute:: BaseHTTPRequestHandler.wfile
+   .. attribute:: wfile

       Contains the output stream for writing a response back to the client.
 Proper adherence to the HTTP protocol must be used when writing to this stream.

    :class:`BaseHTTPRequestHandler` has the following class variables:

-.. attribute:: BaseHTTPRequestHandler.server_version
+   .. attribute:: server_version

       Specifies the server software version.
 You may want to override this.
 The format is multiple whitespace-separated strings, where each string is of the form name[/version].
 For example, ``'BaseHTTP/0.2'``.

-.. attribute:: BaseHTTPRequestHandler.sys_version
+   .. attribute:: sys_version

-   Contains the Python system version, in a form usable by the :attr:`version_string` method and the :attr:`server_version` class variable.
+      Contains the Python system version, in a form usable by the :attr:`version_string` method and the :attr:`server_version` class
+      variable.
 For example, ``'Python/1.4'``.

-.. attribute:: BaseHTTPRequestHandler.error_message_format
+   .. attribute:: error_message_format

       Specifies a format string for building an error response to the client.
 It uses parenthesized, keyed format specifiers, so the format operand must be a dictionary.
 The *code* key should be an integer, specifying the numeric HTTP error code value. *message* should be a string containing a (detailed) error message of what occurred, and *explain* should be an explanation of the error code number.
 Default *message* and *explain* values can found in the *responses* class variable.

+   .. attribute:: error_content_type

+      Specifies the Content-Type HTTP header of error responses sent to the client.
+The default value is ``'text/html'``.

-.. attribute:: BaseHTTPRequestHandler.protocol_version
+   .. attribute:: protocol_version

       This specifies the HTTP protocol version used in responses.
-If set to ``'HTTP/1.1'``, the server will permit HTTP persistent connections; however, your server *must* then include an accurate ``Content-Length`` header (using :meth:`send_header`) in all of its responses to clients.
+If set to ``'HTTP/1.1'``, the server will permit HTTP persistent connections;
+      however, your server *must* then include an accurate ``Content-Length`` header (using :meth:`send_header`) in all of its responses to clients.
       For backwards compatibility, the setting defaults to ``'HTTP/1.0'``.

-.. attribute:: BaseHTTPRequestHandler.MessageClass
+   .. attribute:: MessageClass

       .. index:: single: Message (in module mimetools)

       Specifies a :class:`rfc822.Message`\ -like class to parse HTTP headers.
       Typically, this is not overridden, and it defaults to :class:`mimetools.Message`.

-.. attribute:: BaseHTTPRequestHandler.responses
+   .. attribute:: responses

       This variable contains a mapping of error code integers to two-element tuples containing a short and long message.
 For example, ``{code: (shortmessage, longmessage)}``.
 The *shortmessage* is usually used as the *message* key in an error response, and *longmessage* as the *explain* key (see the :attr:`error_message_format` class variable).

    A :class:`BaseHTTPRequestHandler` instance has the following methods:

-.. method:: BaseHTTPRequestHandler.handle()
+   .. method:: handle()

       Calls :meth:`handle_one_request` once (or, if persistent connections are enabled, multiple times) to handle incoming HTTP requests.
 You should never need to override it; instead, implement appropriate :meth:`do_\*` methods.

-.. method:: BaseHTTPRequestHandler.handle_one_request()
+   .. method:: handle_one_request()

       This method will parse and dispatch the request to the appropriate :meth:`do_\*` method.
 You should never need to override it.

-.. method:: BaseHTTPRequestHandler.send_error(code[, message])
+   .. method:: send_error(code[, message])

       Sends and logs a complete error reply to the client.
 The numeric *code* specifies the HTTP error code, with *message* as optional, more specific text.
 A complete set of headers is sent, followed by text composed using the :attr:`error_message_format` class variable.

-.. method:: BaseHTTPRequestHandler.send_response(code[, message])
+   .. method:: send_response(code[, message])

       Sends a response header and logs the accepted request.
 The HTTP response line is sent, followed by *Server* and *Date* headers.
 The values for these two headers are picked up from the :meth:`version_string` and :meth:`date_time_string` methods, respectively.

-.. method:: BaseHTTPRequestHandler.send_header(keyword, value)
+   .. method:: send_header(keyword, value)

       Writes a specific HTTP header to the output stream. *keyword* should specify the header keyword, with *value* specifying its value.

-.. method:: BaseHTTPRequestHandler.end_headers()
+   .. method:: end_headers()

       Sends a blank line, indicating the end of the HTTP headers in the response.

-.. method:: BaseHTTPRequestHandler.log_request([code[, size]])
+   .. method:: log_request([code[, size]])

       Logs an accepted (successful) request. *code* should specify the numeric HTTP code associated with the response.
 If a size of the response is available, then it should be passed as the *size* parameter.

-.. method:: BaseHTTPRequestHandler.log_error(...)
+   .. method:: log_error(...)

       Logs an error when a request cannot be fulfilled.
 By default, it passes the message to :meth:`log_message`, so it takes the same arguments (*format* and additional values).

-.. method:: BaseHTTPRequestHandler.log_message(format, ...)
+   .. method:: log_message(format, ...)

       Logs an arbitrary message to ``sys.stderr``.
 This is typically overridden to create custom error logging mechanisms.
 The *format* argument is a standard printf-style format string, where the additional arguments to :meth:`log_message` are applied as inputs to the formatting.
 The client address and current date and time are prefixed to every message logged.

-.. method:: BaseHTTPRequestHandler.version_string()
+   .. method:: version_string()

       Returns the server software's version string.
 This is a combination of the :attr:`server_version` and :attr:`sys_version` class variables.

-.. method:: BaseHTTPRequestHandler.date_time_string([timestamp])
+   .. method:: date_time_string([timestamp])

       Returns the date and time given by *timestamp* (which must be in the format returned by :func:`time.time`), formatted for a message header.
 If *timestamp* is omitted, it uses the current date and time.

       The result looks like ``'Sun, 06 Nov 1994 08:49:37 GMT'``.

-.. method:: BaseHTTPRequestHandler.log_date_time_string()
+   .. method:: log_date_time_string()

       Returns the current date and time, formatted for logging.

-.. method:: BaseHTTPRequestHandler.address_string()
+   .. method:: address_string()

       Returns the client address, formatted for logging.
 A name lookup is performed on the client's IP address.

 .. seealso::